xStylistic/CSC207-Group-Project/README.md

 - Download all the files from this repository and launch a Java IDE
 - Minimum JDK Requirements: Java SE 11
+- After downloading all the files, go to: src -> main -> java -> app -> MainApplication and run

 ## 💭 Feedback and Contributing